 Climate changes are happening right now and they are threatening sustainable growth in aquaculture and fisheries worldwide.
 ClimeFish wants to draw the focus to the necessity of change, both when it comes to using opportunities while mitigating risks under the effects of climate change on aquaculture and fisheries.

 |Financed by:||Horizon 2020 - The EU Framework Programme for Research and Innovation|

 |In cooperation with:||21 partners from 16 countries.
 The University of Tromsø is coordinating the project.|

-The core goal of ClimeFish is to help to ensure that seafood production can increase in areas and for species where there is a potential for sustainable growth, given the expected climate developments, and thereby contribute to both robust employment and the sustainable development of rural and coastal communities.
+The core goal of ClimeFish was to help to ensure that seafood production could increase in areas and for species where there is a potential for sustainable growth, given the expected climate developments, and thereby contribute to both robust employment and the sustainable development of rural and coastal communities.

-ClimeFish will develop production scenarios that provide inputs to socio-economic analysis and identify risks and opportunities linked to climate changes.
-The underlying biological models used are to be based upon single species distribution and production, as well as multi-species interactions.
+ClimeFish developed production scenarios that provided inputs to socio-economic analysis and identified risks and opportunities linked to climate changes.

-The ClimeFish consortium includes 21 partners from 16 countries, with scientists from universities, national research institutes and medium-sized enterprises.
+The ClimeFish consortium included 21 partners from 16 countries, with scientists from universities, national research institutes and medium-sized enterprises.